Scientific Name: Cichorium intybus

 One Plant, Many Servings

-Supermarket endive, cichorium endivia, is a close relative of the blue chicory flower.
+Endive is also commonly known as chicory and the supermarket version is a close relative of the blue flower.

-Chicory originated in Europe but currently grows all over America.
+Chicory originated in Europe, but has been naturalized all over America.

 Chicory & Dandelions

-Dandelions are close flower relatives to Chicory and often prepared to eat the same way.
+Chicory and Dandelions are close flower relatives and often prepared to eat the same way.

-Roman Historian, Horace, referenced chicory as a regular part of his diet in 30 BCE.
-That makes chicory one of the earliest recorded flowers in history.
+Roman Historian Horace referenced chicory as a regular part of his diet in 30 BCE making it one of the oldest referenced historical flowers.